kctess5/voxelizer/README.md

 This is a simple voxelization engine made for MIT's 6.807 Computational Fabrication.
 Given a .obj mesh, this will output a voxel grid in the form of another .obj file.
 This voxelizer relies on CUDA for acceleration of the inherently parallel voxelization process.

-WARNING: this can generate some BIG files and make your computer very sad.
+**WARNING**: this can generate some BIG files and make your computer very sad.
 Keep the resolution below around 128 for safety.
 Higher can be achieved, but a more efficient storage method would probably be wise first.

 Using resolution of 256 I generated a 4.7 GB voxel file containing over 67 million vertices.
 This just about crashed my computer as I obliterated my poor swap space.
 On the bright side, it only took 2.8 seconds to generate...